WOMAD Charlton Park: 2020s

-WOMAD was cancelled again in 2021 also due to COVID-19, citing a lack of government guidance on restrictions after 19 July, and as with many other British music festivals, the lack of cancellation insurance scheme from the government.
+WOMAD was cancelled again in 2021 also due to COVID-19, citing a lack of government guidance on restrictions after 19 July, and as with many other British music festivals, the lack of a cancellation insurance scheme from the government.

+The festival returned in 2022 for its 40th anniversary and continued for two further years without any major changes to layout.
+However the 2025 edition was cancelled in winter 2024 and the festival announced it would be changing locations.